Registered BFA Foosball Clubs

 There is no limit to the number of players who can be members of any particular club.

 - A BFA Club Licence for all registered players.

 The BFA league championship is a national club competition.
 The first BFA Cup was held in Autumn 2011.
-Clubs can enter one or more teams to this competition.
+Clubs can enter one or more teams into this competition.

-Players can be only be registered to one club at a time.
+Players can only be registered to one club at a time.